Pharmaceutical Management

 Substituting a Generic Medication

-WHA uses a Preferred Drug List and a Four-Tier Copayment Plan, rather than a closed formulary.
-The four tiers are:
+WHA uses a Preferred Drug List and a Four-Tier Copayment Plan.
+The four tiers are

-2. Tier 2 – Preferred Brand Name Medications
+2. Tier 2 – Preferred brand name and certain non-preferred generic medications

 Preferred Generic Medications are covered at the lowest Copayment level.
 Preferred Brand Name Medications are provided at the second Copayment level.
 Non-preferred drugs are covered at the third tier Copayment level.
 Specialty Medications are covered at a percentage copayment basis (refer to your Copayment Summary for details).